an endless snarl of words

 I am not a scientist; I am an artist.
 It is from this vantage point that I work, make, research and write.
 However, the rigors of a contemporary art practice and those of the scientific method are not as different as one might think.
 According to Luis Camnitzer the ‘real work’ of a contemporary artist is not wholly bound up in the object or event produced and instead resides in the practice and labor of its creation.

-With my experiences, one of my favorite books (there will be a whole post dedicated to this next week) and a bit of research butressing me, I am proposing a new signiconic version of this term,
+With my experiences, one of my favorite books (there will be a whole post dedicated to this later) and a bit of research butressing me, I am proposing a new signiconic version of this term,

 , that defines a phenomenological time-space, a storm of attention, an antidote to the increasingly polychromic experiences of our present and a means of agency production in contemporary art practice.

 , in deep pink and marked, run through with a line —— the trace of a negating thought across its letters like a scar— marks a new definition upon this term that brings with it the weight, risk, power and therefore surrender bound up in our contemporary understanding of it.
 On these pages I present

 under erasure, sous rature.
 The term sous rature is the name given to a strategic philosophical device originally developed by Martin Heidegger and extensively employed by Jacques Derrida.
 Sous rature involves crossing out of a given word within a text, but allowing it to remain legible and in place.
 When a reader is confronted with a word under erasure, it is an indicator that a particular signifier is inaccurate, incomplete and not wholly suitable for the concept it represents, but must be used as the constraints of our language offer nothing better.
 To write under erasure is to write a word, cross it out, and then print both word and deletion.
 For Derrida, sous rature offered the possibility of a discourse which borrows from a given signifier the elements necessary for both its deconstruction and subsequent reconstruction.

 On this website and in all writing exploring these ideas,